 has spent 20 years within the private sector supporting healthcare improvements and industry partnerships within our Canadian Healthcare system.
 She specializes in identifying and overseeing process improvement initiatives, strategically important joint value projects and partnerships through situational analysis and solution creation.
 She leverages her diverse therapeutic background of pharmaceutical, medical commodity, genetic testing, complex device as well as a Black Belt Lean Six Sigma certification.
 Jennifer has published several academic posters and has been a guest speaker at several provincial conferences.

-is an obstetrician who has been in practice in Etobicoke and Mississauga for over thirty years.
-She obtained her BMedSc and MD degrees from Memorial University of Newfoundland and completed her ObGyn residency at the University of Toronto.
+Patricia Doyle is a retired obstetrician/gynaecologist who has been in practice in Etobicoke and Mississauga for over thirty years.
+She obtained her BMedSc and MD degrees from Memorial University of Newfoundland and completed her ObsGyn residency at the University of Toronto.
 She is a Fellow of the Royal College of Surgeons of Canada.
-During her practice at the Credit Valley Hospital in Mississauga, she was a part-time lecturer at the Mississauga Academy of Medicine, University of Toronto.
-She has had a special interest in mood disorders of pregnancy and postpartum and served on the Postpartum Mood Disorder Committee at the Credit Valley Hospital.
+She has had a special interest in mood disorders of pregnancy and postpartum.
+Currently she works as a surgical assistant in Halton and Peel, and volunteers in animal rescue.

 is a nurse practitioner and has extensive experience in the health care field, both in pediatrics and with adults diagnosed with chronic illnesses.
 While she worked in a tertiary card centre for over 20 years, her current work setting is in the community.